 - You may qualify for adoption using an attorney when an agency turns you down.
 Adoption attorneys follow the laws of the state(s) where you and the birth parents reside.
 Agencies often have additional qualification requirements because they are private entities.
 For example, an agency may specify that only infertile couples may apply, or only couples of a particular religion, sexual orientation, marital status, or age.

 - You may be approved for adoption in less time.
-Many agencies require additional paperwork as well as time spent in adoption education classes prior to approval.
-If the agency only works with a given number of adoptive parents at one time, you may be put on a waiting list before your profile is ever shown to a prospective birth parent.
+Many agencies require additional paperwork as well as time spent in adoption education classes before approval.
+If the agency only works with a given number of adoptive parents at one time, you may be put on a waiting list before your profile is ever shown to an expectant parent.

 - Adoption agencies’ services are more inclusive.
 When you use an agency, they walk you through each step of the adoption process, (e.g., application, home study, creating a profile, advertising, placement, and finalization) and provide the professionals to guide you.